 “I believe we are in the early stages of a multi-decade secular shift towards digital assets, as the evolution from an analog to digital world has been transformed forever due to COVID-19,” Dorman told GOBankingRates in an email.

-Profit and Gains from Crypto
+Profit and Gains From Crypto

-But much of the public attention remains focused on crypto — largely because of the huge potential profits.
 When trying to identify the next big cryptocurrency, two things to keep an eye on are similar to what a stock investor would keep an eye on: market capitalization and price.

-Other Key Metrics:
+Other Key Metrics

 How Do I Buy Cryptocurrency?

-1. Choose a Cryptocurrency Exchange
+1. Open an Account With a Cryptocurrency Exchange or Broker

-2. Open the Account
+2. Fund Your Account

-3. Place Your Crypto Order
+3. Place Your Cryptocurrency Order

 GOBankingRates’ Crypto Guides